 In Docket No. 12-0544, the Commission approved inclusion of FutureGen 2.0 as a "retrofit clean coal facility" starting in the 2017 delivery year; that administrative approval and the associated cost recovery mechanism were subsequently appealed, and initially upheld by the Illinois First District Appellate Court.
 With an appeal still pending before the Illinois Supreme Court, the U.S. Department of Energy announced in February 2015 that federal funding for the project would be suspended, essentially terminating its development.
+FutureGen then exercised its right to terminate Sourcing Agreements with the utilities.
 According to a January 13, 2016 filing by the FutureGen Industrial Alliance in the Illinois Supreme Court proceeding, the FutureGen Alliance's Board of Directors "approved a resolution, dated January 6, 2016, ceasing all FutureGen Project development efforts."
 The Illinois Supreme Court subsequently dismissed the pending appeal of the appellate court's decision as moot through a May 2016 ruling, vacating the judgment of the appellate court without expressing an opinion on its merits while refraining from vacating those portions of the Commission's Order approving the 2013 Procurement Plan concerning FutureGen 2.0 sourcing agreements and related authority.